alexpineapple/Project-5-Public-API-Requests/README.md

  -Changed font to Consolas
  -Changed overall color scheme to light green, including background, cards, and modal views.
  -Changed style of disabled buttons and cursor when hovering over them.
- -Added a status <h1> element, displays "loading..." as well as a message if no search results were found.
+ -Added a status hi element, displays "loading..." as well as a message if no search results were found.